nicklausroach/sprocketship/README.md

 ```
 name: The name of the procedure
-replace_if_exists: Boolean, inserts `OR REPLACE` into the create command
 database: The name of the database where the procedure will be stored
 schema: The name of the schema where the procedure will be stored
 language: The language of the procedure definition